Environmental Assessment and Management (EAM)

 Integrated Land and Water Quality Management

 To enhance students understanding of the pathways in the environment that pollutants follow from source to receptor and provide students with a working knowledge of the investigation of a contaminated site.
-Within the project the key experience of site investigation, chemical analysis, the legislative environment, team working, report writing and presentation to a genuine client will be acquired.
+Within the project the key experience of site investigation, sample collection programme design, chemical analysis, the legislative environment, team working, report writing and presentation to a genuine client will be acquired.

 Assessment Tools and Decision-Making